The results of a Brand Lift Study by MeMo2, a third party specialized in measuring media effects.

 Working with Socialdatabase’s custom audiences has helped us fine-tune our hard to reach target.
 As we developed content aimed at decision makers in our target industries and specialized media, getting this content in front of the right people was quintessential for the success of the campaign.

-The results were measured by MeMo2, a 3rd party specialized in measuring the effects of media investments.
-The brand lift study showed that after the campaign, ad viewers had a 75% increase in ad recall and an 18% increase in brand identity.
-The content also scored higher than MeMo2’s benchmarks regarding quality, which is an indicator that the content was especially suitable for the audience.
-Also worth noting is the significant increase in average time users spent on the site, which was over twice as high as the benchmark for the tech-loving consumer audience.
-In addition to the awareness campaign, TomTom continues to use these audiences for their Always-on campaigns, which have also seen increases in engagement and video view rates.
+An independent brand lift study showed the resulting campaign delivered a 75% increase in ad recall and an 18% increase in brand recognition.
+The content also scored higher than MeMo2’s quality benchmarks, an indicator that the content was especially suitable for the audience.
+There was also significant increase in average user time on the site — Over 200% above benchmark for the “tech-loving consumer” audience.
+The results were so impressive, TomTom continues to use these audiences for their Always-on campaigns, which are also seeing increases in engagement and video view rates.